-- Have a regular wake and bed time - this allows the internal body clock to get into a pattern. - Try not to change your routine too much at the weekend
+- Have a regular wake and bed time - this allows the internal body clock to get into a pattern. - Try not to change your routine too much at the weekend - Regularity is king will improve quality and quantity of sleep

 Avoid caffeine after lunch.